-If your doctor has told you that you have congenital spinal stenosis, it means that you were born with a narrow spinal canal.
-Interestingly, most people with this condition are not aware of it until adulthood.
+If you have received a diagnosis of congenital spinal stenosis, it means that you were born with a particularly narrow spinal canal or that your genetic structure makes you susceptible to the development of spinal narrowing early in life.
+Since congenital spinal stenosis usually does not produce symptoms early on, most people with this condition are not aware that they have it until they reach adulthood.

-To understand what it means to have congenital spinal stenosis, first it helps to have a general knowledge of what spinal stenosis is and how it develops over time.
+To understand what it means to have congenital spinal stenosis, it helps to have a general knowledge of what spinal stenosis is and how it develops over time.
 As you age, it’s natural for your spinal canal to experience some narrowing.
-Bone spurs grow, discs bulge, ligaments thicken — all of these issues and more begin to take up space in your spinal canal.
-Eventually, this narrowing can press upon surrounding tissues and nerves, causing pain and other symptoms.
+Bone spurs grow, discs bulge and ligaments thicken — all of these issues and more begin to take up space in your spinal canal.
+Eventually, this narrowing can press upon surrounding tissues and nerves, causing pain and other symptoms outlined below.

-Most people with spinal stenosis have acquired spinal stenosis – which means they were born with a normal spinal column but the narrowing slowly progressed over time as a result of the normal aging process.
+Most people with spinal stenosis have what’s called acquired spinal stenosis.
+This means they were born with a relatively normal spinal column that experienced narrowing over time as a result of the aging process.
 The acquired form of spinal stenosis typically occurs in people over the age of 50.

 For a person with congenital spinal stenosis, however, spinal stenosis symptoms can start much earlier.
-If you are born with a narrow spinal canal, even the slightest age-related changes can result in spinal stenosis symptoms.
-People with the congenital, or inherited, form of spinal stenosis may have symptoms in their 40s, 30s, 20s, or even earlier.
+If someone is born with a narrow spinal canal, even the slightest age-related changes can result in spinal stenosis symptoms.
+People with the congenital, or inherited, form of spinal stenosis may have symptoms in their 40s, 30s, 20s or even earlier.

-With congenital spinal stenosis, as well as acquired spinal stenosis, the narrowing of any part of the spinal canal places unusual pressure on spinal nerve roots, and painful symptoms usually are the result.
+With congenital spinal stenosis, as well as acquired spinal stenosis, the narrowing of any part of the spinal canal or spinal vertebrae places unusual pressure on the spinal cord and spinal nerve roots, and painful symptoms are usually the result.

 Symptoms of spinal stenosis, whether it is congenital or acquired, can include: